top of page

 Section 6

 If you plan to excavate within 3 metres of a neighbouring structure you will likely have to serve Notice under Section 6.
 Most rear extensions to semi-detached, or terraced properties, will require this.
-Contact us for more advice
+Our blog article here explains the requirements

 BUILDING OWNER